chrisbarnettster/beautiful-jekyll/aboutme.md

 # What else do you need
 Something missing or would you like know more about how my skills could be of value?
-Contact me via LinkedIn {{site.author.LinkedIn}} or see what's trending on Twitter {{site.author.Twitter}}
+<a href="https://twitter.com/intent/tweet?screen_name=think_za" class="twitter-mention-button" data-show-count="false">Tweet to @think_za</a><script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>